VK Crvena zvezda

 VK Crvena zvezda (full name: Vaterpolo klub Crvena zvezda) is a professional water polo club based in Belgrade, Serbia.
 It is part of the SD Crvena Zvezda sports society.
-As of 2023–24 season, it competes in the Serbian League and Regional League A1.
+As of 2025–26 season, it competes in the Serbian Water Polo Super League and VRL Premier League.

 History

-VK Crvena zvezda won the 2012–13 LEN Champions League after beating Jug Dubrovnik 8–7 in the final.
-That was the first time that VK Crvena zvezda triumphed in the LEN Champions League.
+VK Crvena zvezda won the 2012–13 European Aquatics Champions League after beating Jug Dubrovnik 8–7 in the final.
+That was the first time that VK Crvena zvezda triumphed in the European Aquatics Champions League.
 They finished the season in a brilliant way, after having won the Serbian League and the Serbian Cup.
-In the 2013–14 season, VK Crvena zvezda won the LEN Super Cup and successfully defended domestic double.
+In the 2013–14 season, VK Crvena zvezda won the European Aquatics Super Cup and successfully defended domestic double.

 In 2016, due to financial troubles, VK Crvena zvezda decided to play its home matches at Zrenjanin City Pool.